How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 As a downside to non-exclusive libraries, you have fewer opportunities to sell your music to TV and movie companies, and you get a lower upfront rate.

-Ultimately, if you want to get your music onto as many websites as possible and sell your stock music as a way to make money online, stick with non-exclusive libraries.
+If you want to get your music onto as many websites as possible and sell your stock music to make money online, stick with non-exclusive libraries at first.

 Licensing Your Stock Music

-Personally, I’ve known companies that were caught in the trap of buying a license for a stock music track and then getting into trouble because they used it outside the scope of that license.
+Personally, I’ve known companies that were caught in the trap of buying a license for a stock music track and then getting into trouble because they used it outside the license’s scope.

-You can find tracks for $20 (standard license) that go up to $499 or higher (broadcast & film).
-Since Audiojungle lets composers choose their prices, you can see a lot of variations here.
+You can find tracks for $20 (Standard license) that go up to $799 or higher (Broadcast & Film).
+Since Audiojungle lets composers choose their prices, there are many variations here.

 Some authors at Audiojungle price their tracks at $10 (or even less), but they’ll only get about $3 or $4 per sale, which is nothing, considering the time it takes to make a good quality track.